 In some cases, the injured party may be able to file suit against a bartender or restaurant owner if the drunk driver was visibly drunk when leaving the restaurant's premises.
 In Missouri, any bar or restaurant that sells alcohol to patrons for consumption on-site may be liable for causing a drunk driving accident.

 To win such case, known as a Dram Shop Case, you must prove that the restaurant or bar continued serving alcohol to the drunk driver even after he or she became noticeably intoxicated.
 Missouri, however, does not provide or allow for the prosecution of social hosts who serve alcohol at a party, unless the alcohol was served to a minor.

 10. How long do I have to file a claim for damages from a drunk driving car accident in Missouri or Kansas?

 To recover damages in a drunk driving personal injury case, the accident victim must file suit before a deadline, known as the statute of limitations.
 In general, the statute of limitations for filing a personal injury claim relating to a drunk driving accident is five years from the time of injury in Missouri and two years from the time of injury in Kansas.
 Of course, this is a general statement of the statute of limitations in these states and not legal advice.
 As stated above, you should have an attorney review the particular facts of your case make sure you file your claim well before any applicable statute of limitations expires.

 Still have questions about a drunk driving car accident claim in Kansas City?
-For more information, please download a free copy of my book, Crash Course, which includes the 9 mistakes that can wreck your injury claim.
-You can also contact our firm in Kansas City by calling (816) 203-0143 or by filling out a form below.
+For more information, please download a free copy of Crash Course, which includes the 9 mistakes that can wreck your injury claim.
+You can also contact our Kansas City car accident lawyer who has experience in representing victims of drunk driving accidents by calling (816) 203-0143 or by filling out a form below.
 Contacting us is FREE and confidential, and there is no obligation to hire us to represent you.
 We would be happy to hear any concerns and try to assist you.